MikeTaylor/scottkit/manual/reference.md

 although the only restriction enforced is that it may not contain any whitespace characters (space, tab, *etc.*)

-Apart from its name, a room is defined by a description and a set of available exits, each exit specifying its destination room.
+After its name comes a description enclosed in double quotes (which may extend across multiple lines) and a set of available exits, each exit specifying its destination room.

-### %room
+### room

-	%room chamber
-	root chamber under the stump
+	room chamber "root chamber under the stump"

-Creates a new room whose name is the word immediately after the `%room` directive, on the same line.
-The following lines, up to but not including the next line that contains a directive, make up the description of this room, which is what the player sees.
+Creates a new room whose name is the word immediately after the `room` directive, on the same line.
+The following string is the description of this room, which is what the player sees.
 (The name, by contrast, is used only by `scottkit` itself, as an identifying tag when the room must be referred to when defining an exit, item or action.)